jeremiahrose/Puritan/README.md

 ```
 which will enable secure password-less login.

-Puritan will by default create a wifi hotspot with ssid `Puritan`.
+Puritan will by default create a wifi hotspot with ssid `Puritan` and key `password`.
 If you want it to connect to your wifi network instead, edit
 ```
 br-external/board/rootfs_overlay/etc/wpa_supplicant/wpa_supplicant.conf
 ```